-What does the Office of Career Services provide?
+What does the Office of Professional Development provide?

-The Office of Career Services offers assistance to students seeking to determine and match their skills, interests and abilities with an internship, career path or graduate school placement.
+The Office of Professional Development offers assistance to students seeking to determine and match their skills, interests and abilities with an internship, career path or graduate school placement.

 - Assessments (Myers-Briggs Type Indicator and Strong Interest Inventory)